-Maks Spaceplane is a Russian Air-launched multi-purpose aerospace system.
-The aim is to reduce the cost of space operations.
-It is being developed by NPO Molniya.
-The first flight is expected in 2008.
+Maks Spaceplane is a cancelled Russian Air-launched multi-purpose aerospace system.
+The aim was to reduce the cost of space operations.
+It was being developed by NPO Molniya.
+The first flight was expected in 2008.

 The Maks system consists of two stages: